Daniel-KM/Simple-ISO-639-3/README.md

 codes.
 For example, three letters code for `French` is `fra`, not `fre`, or, for `Chinese`, `zho`, not `chi`.
 English language is deprecated.

-This library is used in the module [Internationalisation] for [Omeka S].
+This library is used in the module [Internationalisation] for [Omeka S] and some other places.

+The list of codes may be updated by [SIL], so some codes may be removed and some other ones may be added regularly.

 Installation